petecarapetyan/cc/doc/reps/interview.rocket.md

 - class naming conventions if an interface exists: YadaImpl
 - the basic difference between noun classes (pojos) and verb classes (services)
 - what services offer curated libaries for the enterprise?
+- how do leetcode and similar sites play into the mix?
+- What is the difference between the big 5 and more typical employers?